-TART transit service operates at 60 minute year-round with exception of 30-minute service in the peak summer and winter seasons.
-TART's hub and a park and ride lot are located in Tahoe City at the existing Transit Center.
-There are 30 miles of shareduse path for biking and walking, and 17 miles still to be built.
+TART transit service within the corridor operates at 1 hour frequency, with its hub and a park and ride lot at the Tahoe City the existing Transit Center.
+There are 30 miles of shared-use path for biking and walking, and 17 miles still to be built.